-In 2022, a total of three further joint research projects with IGM participation as well as a purely industrial project were successfully funded and launched.
-In addition to the national project, already mentioned in the last annual report, for the demonstration of an additive assembly technology based on the UPD printer for an automotive radar that operates at 140 GHz, an EU-funded consortium for the production of micro LED displays could be acquired and started.
-The kick-off meeting of this EU-project took place directly before the Eurodisplay and was hosted by the institute.
-The focus of research at IGM for this project is on contacting of Micro LEDs by a UPD printer based on an additive process.
-In the industry funded project, IGM develops light sensor arrays for novel adaptive display concepts.
-Finally, in the second half of the year, a BMBF consortium has been started for the integration of liquid crystal based reconfigurable, intelligent surfaces for future 6G mobile networks in which the IGM realizes demonstrators of passiv matrix and active matrix based liquid crystal systems for the spatial modulation of high frequency mobile radio signals.
+In 2024, the joint research projects with IGM participation already mentioned in the last annual report were successfully continued.
+These are, in addition to a state-funded project in cooperation with an institute of the KIT (Karlsruhe Institute of Technology) for the demonstration of an additive assembly technology based on the UPD printer for an automotive radar that operates at 140 GHz, an EU-funded consortium for the production of micro LED displays as well as a BMBF consortium for the integration of liquid crystal based reconfigurable, intelligent surfaces for future 6G mobile networks.
 Furthermore, the already ongoing research work for the development of quantum-based gas sensors will be continued within the Research Training Group "Photonic Quantum Engineers" (GRK2642).